JaehyunSong/JaehyunSong/README.md

 # Jaehyun Song, Ph.D.

+Ph.D. in Political Science

+Assistant Professor

+Faculty of Culture and Information Science, Doshisha University

+---

 <!--
 **JaehyunSong/JaehyunSong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.